Can I tell you one of the most common misconceptions in SEO?

 Also, track clicks from these links with UTM parameters.

 The contact info tab is obscure at best for logged in users.
 For this reason, you’ll want to add your website link to other sections of your LinkedIn profile.
-Specifically the projects and publications sections.
+Specifically, the featured and posts sections.

-Your best blog posts and lead magnets (white papers, ebooks, reports, etc.) can easily be publications.
+Your best blog posts and lead magnets (white papers, ebooks, reports, etc.) can easily be publications/posts.

-Both of these sections puts a direct link from your LinkedIn profile to your websites and landing pages without having to rely on visitors clicking that little Contact Info tab.
+Both of these sections put a direct link from your LinkedIn profile to your websites and landing pages without having to rely on visitors clicking that little Contact Info tab.

 You can track clicks from these links with UTM parameters too!